Geometry and Local Recovery of Global Minima of Two-layer Neural Networks at Overparameterization: Preparing Lemmas and Propositions

 To prove the main results we shall do some preparation in this section.
-We will first show that, as aforementioned, the linear independence of neurons with a good activation.
-Then we develop type-I and type-II separating samples (Definition \ref{Defn Separating samples}) based on how the choice of samples affect the rank of certain matrices.
-Then we present some basic results about the zero set of real analytic functions, some of which will be used \ref{Subsection Separating samples are almost everwhere}. \\
+We will first show that, as aforementioned, the linear independence of neurons with a generic activation.
+Then we introduce separating inputs (Definition \ref{Defn Separating inputs}) based on how the choice of samples affect the rank of certain matrices.
+Then we present some basic results about the zero set of real analytic functions, some of which will be used in Section \ref{Subsection Separating inputs are almost everwhere}.
+After that, we summarize and rephrase the results about geometry of $Q^*$ given by \cite{BSimsek, KFukumizu}. \\

 Let's start with a lemma about power series.

 \begin{lemma}[characterization of $\vep$-polynomial] Let $\sum_{j=0}^\infty c_j \vep^j$ be a power series of real or complex coefficients $\{c_j\}_{j=0}^\infty$ such that for any $N \in \bN$ there are some odd number $j_{\mathrm{odd}} > N$ and even number $j_{\mathrm{even}} > N$ with $c_{j_{\mathrm{odd}}} \neq 0, c_{j_{\mathrm{even}}} \neq 0$.
 Then for any $m, l\in \bN$ and any distinct $p_1, ..., p_r \in \bR\cut\{0\}$, the power series in $\vep$: